nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### View the overall attendance of the session: `attendance`

-Displays the overall attendance of the session you are at.
+Displays the overall attendance of the session you are at in the command box.
 (Pictured below.)

 ![image](images/UiAttendance.png)